Inference for Dependent Data with Learned Clusters: Simulation

 For UNIT, CCE, IM, and CRS, we obtain preliminary estimates of unobserved components $U_{de}$ in the OLS setting and $(U_{de},V_{de})$ in the IV setting.
-We then apply Gaussian QMLE with the covariance structure specified in BASELINE with free parameters using these preliminary estimates as data to obtain the structure for use in simulating the Type I and Type II error rates to allow feasible solution of \eqref{eq: optimization problem}.
-Thus, results for UNIT, CCE, IM, and CRS in the BASELINE OLS and BASELINE IV setting illustrate performance when tuning parameters result from solving \eqref{eq: optimization problem} with a correctly specified model for the covariance structure with feasible estimates of the covariance parameters.
-In contrast, results from the SAR OLS and SAR IV setting illustrate performance when tuning parameters are obtained by solving \eqref{eq: optimization problem} with a misspecified model.
-We provide detailed descriptions of the implementation of SK, UNIT, CCE, IM, and CRS in Appendix \ref{app: implementation details}.
+We then apply Gaussian QMLE with the covariance structure specified in BASELINE using these preliminary estimates as data to obtain the structure for simulating Type I and Type II error rates for use in \eqref{eq: optimization problem}.
+Thus, results for UNIT, CCE, IM, and CRS in the BASELINE OLS and BASELINE IV settings illustrate performance when tuning parameters result from solving \eqref{eq: optimization problem} with a correctly specified model for the covariance structure with feasible estimates of covariance parameters.
+In contrast, results from the SAR OLS and SAR IV setting illustrate performance when tuning parameters from solving \eqref{eq: optimization problem} with a misspecified model.
+The Appendix provides implementation details for SK, UNIT, CCE, IM, and CRS.

-\subsection{Simulation Results}
+\subsection{Simulation Results.}

-We report size of 5\% level tests as well as provide results on point estimation quality in Table \ref{table_summary}.
+We report size of 5\% level tests as well as results on point estimation in Table \ref{table_summary}.
 In the OLS simulation, we obtain point estimates by applying OLS to estimate the parameters of \eqref{eq: OLS sim}, and we obtain point estimates in the IV simulation by applying IV to estimate the parameters in \eqref{eq: IV sim}.
 Recall that both IM and CRS rely on first obtaining within cluster estimates and have natural point estimator defined by $\frac{1}{\hat \G} \sum_{\mathsf C \in \hat {\mathcal C}} \hat \theta_{\mathsf C}$ where $\hat\G$ and $\hat{\mathcal{C}}$ are the results from solving \eqref{eq: optimization problem} for each procedure and $\hat \theta_{\mathsf C}$ is a point estimator that uses only the observations in cluster $\mathsf C$.
-In terms of point estimation properties, we report bias and root mean square error (RMSE) for the OLS simulation.
-For the IV simulation, we report median bias and median absolute deviation (MAD) due to the IV estimator's lack of finite sample moments.
+For point estimation, we report bias and root mean square error (RMSE) for the OLS simulation and median bias and median absolute deviation (MAD) for the IV simulation.